dhawalbhanushali/emberjs-test/README.md

 * Unauthenicated users who try to go to an authenicated route should see an access denied page
 * Add in the approciate unit, integration, acceptance tests

+## To-Do list
+* Transition to Rentals page on login
+* Remove newly added rental when logged off
+* Add test cases for all newly created ember modules
+* Form validation for Login and Add Rental page

 ## Installation

 * `git clone <repository-url>` this repository